 Spay or Neuter

 Un-neutered / un-spayed cats are the on the top list of cats who spray.
 If you do not plan to mate your cat (ever), you have the option to spay or neuter your cat.

 Believe it or not!
-Cats will spray as a means of begging for your attention!
+Cats will spray as a means of begging for your attention and being needy!
 Spend as much time as possible with your cat.
 Cats are affectionate and they are needy of your tender love and care!
 Provide them with a stress-free environment and always (always!) keep stray cats away!